Temporal Graph Reconfiguration for Always-Connected Graphs: Introduction

 \subsection{Related Work}

-To the best of our knowledge, the $\LCR$ problem is the first graph reconfiguration problem to be considered within the context of temporal graphs.
-The research most closely related to ours investigates the reconfiguration of arborescences consisting of non-decreasing edge-labels in temporal graphs \cite{DBLP:conf/wads/ItoIKKKMS23,DBLP:conf/sand/DondiL24}.
-The key distinction between \cite{DBLP:conf/wads/ItoIKKKMS23, DBLP:conf/sand/DondiL24} and our work is that our reconfiguration changes the temporal graph itself whereas in \cite{DBLP:conf/wads/ItoIKKKMS23, DBLP:conf/sand/DondiL24}, the authors modify a solution set on the graph.
+Apart from \cite{DBLP:conf/isaac/HanakaIKOS24}, the research most closely related to ours investigates the reconfiguration of arborescences consisting of non-decreasing edge-labels in temporal graphs \cite{DBLP:conf/sand/DondiL24,DBLP:conf/wads/ItoIKKKMS23}.
+The key distinction between \cite{DBLP:conf/sand/DondiL24,DBLP:conf/wads/ItoIKKKMS23} and our work is that our reconfiguration changes the temporal graph itself, whereas in \cite{DBLP:conf/sand/DondiL24,DBLP:conf/wads/ItoIKKKMS23}, the authors modify a solution set on the graph.

-In the static graph literature, numerous papers consider a solution set on a graph $G$ and the goal is to reconfigure it into a different solution set in the same graph $G$.
-Bousquet et al. \cite{DBLP:conf/stacs/BousquetI0MOSW22} examined spanning tree reconfiguration with different constraints on degree and diameter, while Bousquet et al. \cite{DBLP:conf/esa/BousquetI0MOSW20} considered constraints on the number of leaves.
+In graph theory literature, numerous papers consider a solution set on a graph $G$ and the goal is to reconfigure it into a different solution set in the same graph $G$.
+In \cite{DBLP:conf/stacs/BousquetI0MOSW22}, the authors examined spanning tree reconfiguration with different constraints on degree and diameter, while in \cite{DBLP:conf/esa/BousquetI0MOSW20}, the authors considered constraints on the number of leaves.
 The complexity of different types of induced tree reconfiguration problems was analyzed by Wasa, Yamanaka and Arimura \cite{DBLP:journals/ieicet/WasaYA19}.
-Hanaka et al. \cite{DBLP:journals/tcs/HanakaIMMNSSV20} described several reconfiguration problems in graphs under different graph structure properties, including paths, cycles, trees, and cliques, and with different operations.
-A polynomial-time algorithm for the matching reconfiguration problem was given by Ito et al. \cite{DBLP:journals/tcs/ItoDHPSUU11}.
+In \cite{DBLP:journals/tcs/HanakaIMMNSSV20}, the authors described several reconfiguration problems in graphs under different graph structure properties, including paths, cycles, trees, and cliques, and with different operations.
+A polynomial-time algorithm for the matching reconfiguration problem was given in \cite{DBLP:journals/tcs/ItoDHPSUU11}.
 Here, the task is to transform two matchings $M$ and $M'$ into each other by adding or deleting an edge in each step, such that there is no intermediate matching of size smaller than $\min(|M|, |M'|)-1$.
-A generalization of this problem, allowing for more changes at each step, was analyzed by Solomon and Solomon\cite{DBLP:conf/innovations/SolomonS21}.
-Bonamy et al.\cite{DBLP:conf/mfcs/BonamyBHIKMMW19} studied the perfect matching reconfiguration problem with a focus on its complexity in different graph classes and showed it to be \textsf{PSPACE}-complete.
+A generalization of this problem, allowing for more changes at each step, was analyzed by Solomon and Solomon \cite{DBLP:conf/innovations/SolomonS21}.
+In \cite{DBLP:conf/mfcs/BonamyBHIKMMW19}, the authors studied the perfect matching reconfiguration problem with a focus on its complexity in different graph classes and showed it to be \textsf{PSPACE}-complete.